XenitAB/xenitab.github.io/docs/xks/developer-guide/introduction.md

 ## Kubectl Configuration

-You can run the following commands to add the AKS cluster to your kubeconfig assuming that you have installed the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) and [authenticated with the Azure portal](https://docs.microsoft.com/en-us/cli/azure/authenticate-azure-cli).
+You can run the following commands to add the AKS cluster to your kubeconfig, assuming that you have installed the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) and [authenticated with the Azure portal](https://docs.microsoft.com/en-us/cli/azure/authenticate-azure-cli).

 ### Using AZAD Proxy